Blinkinlabs/esp_sd_debug_adapter/README.md

 It's designed to work with JTAG adapters such as the [ESP-Prog Board](https://github.com/espressif/esp-iot-solution/blob/master/documents/evaluation_boards/ESP-Prog_guide_en.md) from Espressif.

-We're not selling them at the moment, but you can grab [the gerbers](https://github.com/Blinkinlabs/esp_sd_debug_adapter/blob/master/releases/2020-06-17_ESP_SD_DEBUG_ADAPTER_RevA%20Gerber.zip?raw=true) and make a set at your favorite prototyping house.
+You can [pick one up in our shop](https://blinkinlabs.myshopify.com/cart/31789129564229:1?channel=buy_button), or grab [the gerbers](https://github.com/Blinkinlabs/esp_sd_debug_adapter/blob/master/releases/2020-06-17_ESP_SD_DEBUG_ADAPTER_RevA%20Gerber.zip?raw=true) and make a set at your favorite prototyping house.
 The design is released under the MIT license.